FaizanCod/React-Tetris/README.md

 # Simple Tetris Game using React

-The site is live at https://react-tetris-faizan.netlify.app/
+The gameis live at https://react-tetris-faizan.netlify.app/ Enjoy!

 Tetris is a puzzle video game that all of us might have played as children.
 I tried to recreate the game using React and it turned out amazing.
 Do check it out and relive your childhood days!